 Hands down, local search engine optimization (SEO) is the most important element local businesses need to shine in the local digital market.
 In fact, 46% of all searches specifically on Google are about local information.

-With that said, it would be completely practical for you to engage in and take good care of your local SEO.
-It allows your business to become easily visible when your target audience searches for information about your products or services.
-To create an effective, flawless local SEO you should seek the assistance of an experienced SEO professional like the digital marketing agency Colorado or the digital marketing agency Denver local businesses prefer.
+SEO allows your business to become easily visible when your target audience searches for information about your products or services.
+To create an effective local SEO strategy you should seek the assistance of an experienced digital marketing agency in Colorado.

 Unfortunately, many local businesses are sabotaging their local rankings on Google without even realizing it.
-Some local SEO acts or undoings can actually cause harm to a business’ goals for visibility.
 Here are the most common of these mistakes:

 1. Absence of a Google My Business Profile

 Generally speaking, SEO is nothing less than a race for the top of the search engine results pages (SERP).
 But it’s not exactly the same with local SEO because it comes with a little twist.

 For example, when you search for “dentists near me,” Google will display a map at the top of the results page.
 Just below this map are names of dental clinics with their reviews, address, phone number and other information listed.